jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2n.md

 - the length of time at which payment could be made.

-98 Some years ago, the Scottish banks inserted an optional clause into their bank notes.
+{{< s v="98" >}} Some years ago, the Scottish banks inserted an optional clause into their bank notes.
 They promised payment to the bearer=
 - as soon as the note should be presented, or
 - six months after such presentment, with 6-month interest.